sravanv-git/Computer_Vision_Based_Web_App/README.md

 2.For getting into object detection, I tried to learn Yolov3, Because it is widely used now a days, and also it is very fast(30 frames/sec).
 Learnt the basic difference b/w R-CNN and Yolo and tried to apply it on different images.

 3.Making a Web application for detecting objects on live cam using Flask.
 Used Yolov5 which is even fatser than Yolov3.
 When webcam runs,it send images to the Yolov5 algorithm and it detects a bounding box around the objects.

 ![Sample Image showing how does Web App work](https://github.com/sravanv-git/Computer_Vision_Based_Web_App/blob/main/images/img1.png)

+Improvements:
+1.Using a good HTML page

+2.Showing Text beside the webcam detection.